Tribal Loans as an Alternative Financing Option: Benefits and Considerations

 The Bottom Line

 Tribal installment loans fill a real gap in the credit market.
 For a borrower with no other path to emergency funds, they can be a legitimate bridge.
 But they are a high-cost bridge, and the cost should be fully understood before crossing it.
-Exhaust lower-rate options first, borrow only what a single emergency requires, and ensure your income can carry the payment without sacrificing essentials.
-Used within those guardrails, they serve their purpose.
+Exhaust lower-rate options first — credit union PALs at 28% APR and CDFI loans at 6%–24% APR should both be checked before applying to a tribal lender.
+Borrow only what a single emergency requires, and ensure your income can carry the payment without sacrificing essentials.
+If you encounter any lender acting deceptively, file a complaint with the FTCFTC fraud reporting or the CFPB.
+Used within those guardrails, tribal loans serve their purpose.
 Used outside them, the cost can compound a short-term problem into a longer-term one.

 Frequently Asked Questions